mia-platform/documentation/docs/dev_portal/requests_management.md

 - **Description**: an additional description field to include further details regarding the request;

-- **Public Key**: the RSA public key of the user that is requesting the access.
+- **Public Key**: the RSA public key of the user that is requesting the access;

+- **Insertion Date**: the date and time of the creation of the request.

 ### Edit Permissions Management Link